-\item{\textbf{NLI models} Prior works~\citep{schuster-etal-2022-stretching,laban2022summac, gao2023enabling} showed off-the-shelf NLI models can be used to identify generated sentences that are not supported by the evidence document set.
-We evaluate four NLI model variants: two RoBERTa-large (from ~\citet{nie-etal-2020-adversarial} and ~\citet{yin-etal-2021-docnli}), ALBERT-xlarge (from ~\citet{schuster-etal-2021-get}), and T5-11B (from ~\citet{honovich-etal-2022-true}) trained on a combination of NLI datasets.
+\item{\textbf{NLI models} Following prior works~\citep{schuster-etal-2022-stretching,laban2022summac, gao2023enabling}, we evaluate four NLI model variants: two RoBERTa-large (from ~\citet{nie-etal-2020-adversarial} and ~\citet{yin-etal-2021-docnli}), ALBERT-xlarge ~\cite{schuster-etal-2021-get}, and T5-11B ~\cite{honovich-etal-2022-true} trained on a combination of NLI datasets.
 While most NLI models compare a pair of sentences, our setting compares a set of documents (as hypothesis) and a sentence (as premise).
-For the models except the RoBERTa-large trained on DocNLI~\citep{yin-etal-2021-docnli}, we follow~\citet{schuster-etal-2022-stretching}, which makes entailment decisions for each document sentence and answer sentence pair and aggregates the results by taking the maximum value over all the pairs.
-The details on training the NLI models can be found in Appendix~\ref{appendix:nlimodels}.} \item{\textbf{QAFactEval~\citep{fabbri-etal-2022-qafacteval}}: is a QA-based factual consistency metric for summarization.
-It indicates how consistent the generations are with respect to the given documents.
-We use long-form answer in place of the summary, measuring whether the questions generated from long-form answer are answerable by the given documents. } \end{itemize}

-\paragraph{Results}We report model performances in Figure~\ref{fig:attributionboxplot}, with each box representing the performance of an approach.
-Each dot in the box is the score on each answer generation setting.
-We report the exact scores in Table~\ref{tab:nli-f1} in the appendix.
+For the models except the RoBERTa-large trained on DocNLI~\citep{yin-etal-2021-docnli}, we follow~\citet{schuster-etal-2022-stretching}, which makes entailment decisions for each document sentence and answer sentence pair, and aggregates the results by taking the maximum value over all the pairs.
+The details of the NLI models can be found in Appendix~\ref{appendix:nlimodels}.} \item{\textbf{QAFactEval~\citep{fabbri-etal-2022-qafacteval}}: is a QA-based factual consistency metric for summarization.
+It evaluates how consistent the summaries are with respect to the given documents.
+We treat each answer sentence as the summary, measuring whether the questions generated from the sentence are answerable by the given documents. } \end{itemize} \paragraph{Results}We report model performances in Figure~\ref{fig:attributionboxplot}, with each box representing the performance of an approach amd each dot in the box representing the score on each answer generation setting.
+The exact scores are in Table~\ref{tab:nli-f1} in the appendix.
 We find all methods outperform simple baselines (majority, random) by a large margin, but none comes close to human agreements.
-As in factoid QA setting~\citep{bohnet2022attributed}, we find that the T5 model achieves very competitive performances across datasets, achieving an average F1 over 60 and accuracy over 80\%.
+As in factoid QA setting~\citep{bohnet2022attributed}, the T5 model achieves competitive performances, achieving an average F1 over 60 and accuracy over 80\%.
 While developed for a different domain (summarization), QAFactEval performs relatively well.